 - Website: https://waldameer.com

-Scallywags Pirate Adventure is perfect if you’re looking for unique and fun things to do with kids in Erie.
-This interactive adventure takes families on a boat tour of the Erie Bay, using the kids help to find the treasure and fight off a pirate.
-Throughout the boat ride, there are activities for the kids, including face painting, dance parties and other games.
+Scallywags Pirate Adventures is another one of the best things to do in Erie, PA if you’re looking for unique and fun things to do in Erie kids (or without.)
+This interactive adventure takes families on a boat tour of Erie Bay, using the kids to help to find the treasure and fight off a pirate.
+Throughout this Lake Erie boat ride, there are activities for the kids, including face painting, dance parties and other games.
 One of the highlights for kids is using the cannons to attack (i.e. spray water) at the Capitan Skull, who tries to steal the hidden treasure.
 Our 2 year old also loved getting to steer the ship for a bit while we sat up top.
 Kids also get a few treasures of their own at the end, after defeating Captain Skull and finding the buried treasure.

 It doesn’t hurt either that the Presque Isle Bay in Erie is beautiful during the summer.
 The views are worth it alone!
 Tickets are currently $20 for adults and kids 3 and up, and kids 2 and under are $10.
 Scallywags Pirate Adventures in Erie also offers a booze cruise called the “Wobbly Pirate” if you’re looking for something fun to do for the 21+ crowd.

 - Address: West Bay Rd. & State St. near Dobbin’s Landing in Erie, PA